-Customer Satisfaction: The GRECC Connect Project conducted a sample survey among providers and found that provider satisfaction was 4.0 on a satisfaction scale of 1 to 5 (1=strongly disagree and 5= strongly agree).5 In addition, 57% of providers surveyed reported improved knowledge in managing older adults, and 79% reported increased skill in managing older adults.5
+Customer Satisfaction: The GRECC Connect Project conducted a sample survey among providers and found that that provider satisfaction was 4.0 on a satisfaction scale of 1 to 5 (1=strongly disagree and 5= strongly agree).
+In addition, 57 percent of providers surveyed reported improvement in knowledge in managing older adults, and 79 percent reported increased skill in managing older adults.
+5

 The overall satisfaction of Veterans and/or caregivers served by CVT was high (4.6 on a scale of 1 to 5).
-Most individuals surveyed agreed that they would continue video telehealth rather than travel farther to a VAMC (4.5 on a scale of 1 to 5).
-In addition, one project site administered a caregiver survey and found that over 50% of caregivers reported lower caregiver burden after attending a teleclinic visit.
+Most individuals surveyed agreed that they would continue video telehealth rather than travel further to a VAMC (4.5 on a scale of 1 to 5).
+In addition, one project site administered a caregiver survey and found that over 50 percent of caregivers reported lower caregiver burden after attending a teleclinic visit.

-Return on Investment: This program makes geriatric care available to older, rural Veterans.
-In turn, Veterans have more access to geriatric care, can avoid long travel, and have more opportunities to experience the positive impacts of the health care delivery system.
+Return on Investment: Improved Veteran access to geriatric care and avoidance of long travel and potentially-missed opportunities for Veterans to be served positively impacts the health care delivery system by making geriatric care available to older, rural Veterans.
 In addition, GRECC Connect demonstrated a positive impact on health outcomes, including better medication management for specific geriatric conditions and improved care for elderly, rural Veterans.

 Operational Feasibility: In FY2013, the GRECC Connect Project was established at five VAMCs with support from the Geriatric and Extended Care Office.
 In FY2014, the program was further expanded to eight sites.
-The multisite collaboration allowed project teams to examine barriers to implementation and potential solutions.
+The multisite collaboration allowed the project teams to examine barriers in the implementation and ways to successfully overcome barriers.

-Strong Partnerships and/or Working Relationships: Strong Partnerships and/or Working Relationships: One of the key focuses for the GRECC Connect Project is the establishment of strong partnerships and working relationships among GRECC and rural providers.
-This project reaches multiple rural providers and staff through an established infrastructure in which rural providers obtain ongoing educational and clinical support through the use of telecommunications.
+Strong Partnerships and/or Working Relationships: One of the key focuses for the GRECC Connect Project is the establishment of strong partnerships and working relationship among GRECC and rural providers.
+This project reaches multiple rural providers and staff through an established infrastructure in which rural providers obtain ongoing educational and clinical support through the use of telecommunications via chart, videoconference, and other means.